convertigo/c8oprj-lib-fullsync-backup/README.md

 ### FS_get_db_folder

-It gets the file names of the Fullsync databases backup folder content
+It gets the file names of the Fullsync databases backup folder